patacrep/patanet/README.md

 ## Installation

-Be sure you have Python and Django (1.6.1) installed.
+Be sure you have Python and pip installed.
+Then run `pip install Requirements.txt`.
-You will also need the 'south' package (see http://south.readthedocs.org/en/latest/installation.html).
-In short : `pip install south` or `easy_install South`.

 In order to get the compilation engine, do `git submodule init` and `git submodule update`.